 Since the workshop series, I’ve been working with folks from Nearby Nature and Milwaukee Environmental Consortium to continue on this trajectory that August helped set for us.
 The plan is to organize a program to learn more about white supremacy in our community and the environmental movement, while taking action to dismantle it.

 We’ll begin with working through Layla F. Saad’s book, Me and White Supremacy, to really get to know what it is.
 As Layla says, “You cannot dismantle what you cannot see.
 You cannot challenge what you do not understand.”
 We hope to start this work in February with varying levels of commitment, so please stay tuned for more info.

 White supremacy is currently thriving here in Milwaukee, but we can stop it.
 We can end racism in the environmental movement, and beyond, if we commit to fighting it!
 There’s strength in numbers, and every day more and more people are joining in.
 I hope you will too!

-Update: We’ve launched the program and you can now join in Building a Multiracial Environmental Community here!
+Update: We’ve launched the program and you can now join in Building a Multicultural Environmental Community here!